chestnyh/trading-assist/_docs/features/1-sign-up-process.md

 - **Server-side errors**: Verification errors from the API endpoint (e.g., invalid code, expired code, invalid token, server errors)
 - Server-side errors are displayed as form level errors to the user and prevent account activation
 - Error messages should be user-friendly and actionable (e.g., "Invalid code.
 Please check your email and try again.")

+#### Backend Implementation

+**Email Verification Endpoint:**
+- Endpoint: `POST /api/v1/auth/verify-email` (TODO add link to documentation)

+**Server-Side Verification Process:**
+- Token validation: Verifies that the registration token is valid and not expired
+- Code validation: Verifies that the verification code matches the code sent to user's email
+- Code expiration check: Verifies that the verification code has not expired
+- User lookup: Finds the user record associated with the token

+**Account Activation:**
+- If verification is successful:
+  - User record `verified` field is updated from `false` to `true`
+  - User record is marked as email verified
+  - User can now log in to the system
+- If verification fails:
+  - User record `verified` field remains `false`
+  - User must retry verification or request a new code

+**Response:**
+- On success: Returns success response indicating account activation
+- On failure: Returns appropriate error messages (e.g., invalid code, expired code, invalid token)